umbralcalc/umbralcalc.github.io/_posts/learning_simulations_of_the_real_world.md

 # Learning simulations of the real world
 <div style="height:0.75em;"></div>

-[WIP - This post is getting a rework]

 ## How do we learn a simulation?

 Unlike machine learning models, which typically come with standard training algorithms (like [backpropagation](https://en.wikipedia.org/wiki/Backpropagation) for neural networks), simulations often need us to explicitly choose and design procedures for learning their parameters from real-world data or optimising their outputs.